J. J. Eckert

-J. J. Eckert is an American football coach.
-He is the current head football coach at Northeastern State University in Tahlequah, Oklahoma.
+J. J. Eckert is an American college football coach.
+He was the head football coach for Northeastern State University from 2019 to 2023.
 He was previously head coach at Kilgore College in Texas and Garden City Community College in Kansas.
 Eckert is also the son of long-time Northeastern State head coach Tom Eckert.

 Playing career

 In high school, Eckert was starting quarterback at Tahlequah High School for two seasons.
 He was also a Tulsa World All-Stater in 1993.

 After a year at the University of Central Arkansas, Eckert transferred to Northeastern State University in 1994 to play quarterback under head coach Tom Eckert, his father.
 He was a part of the teams that won the NAIA National Championship in 1994 and were National Runner-Ups in 1995.

 Coaching career

 Eckert began his coaching career as a quarterback and wide receivers coach at Northeastern State in 1998.
 In 2000, he was hired by Jim Rieves at Kilgore College, a junior college in Kilgore, Texas, for the same position.
 The following season, he became Kilgore's offensive coordinator.

 In 2005, Eckert became the head coach at Garden City Community College in Garden City, Kansas.
 During his two-year stint there, the Broncbusters won 13 games and made a bowl appearance.